jpkunkler/raspberrypi-servermonitor/README.md

 ## Installation

-After installing the above requirements, open config.py file and adjust settings to your server instances.
+1. After installing the above requirements, open config.py file and adjust settings to your server instances.
-Once you are done, create a Cronjob to run every 5 minutes (recommended).
+2. Once you are done, create a Cronjob to run every 5 minutes (recommended).
-Also create a cronjob to run backlight_off.py some time in the evening/at night if you want the display to shut down.
+3. Optional: create a cronjob to run backlight_off.py some time in the evening/at night if you want the display to shut down.
-To manually switch the backlight on and off, use backlight_switch.py script.
+4. To manually switch the backlight on and off, use backlight_switch.py script.

 You can also connect additional tactile buttons to your Pi via GPIO and set those buttons to run:
 - update_switch.py to manually update your status monitor